-The Program for International Student Assessment (PISA) is an international assessment that measures 15-year-old students' reading, mathematics, and science literacy.
-PISA also includes measures of general or cross-curricular competencies, such as problem solving.
-PISA emphasizes functional skills that students have acquired as they near the end of compulsory schooling.
-PISA is coordinated by the Organization for Economic Cooperation and Development (OECD), an intergovernmental organization of industrialized countries and is conducted in the United States by NCES.
-PISA was first administered in 2000 and is conducted every three years.
-The most recent assessment was in 2012.
+The Program for International Student Assessment (PISA) is an international assessment that measures 15-year-old students' reading, mathematics, and science literacy every three years.
+First conducted in 2000, the major domain of study rotates between mathematics, science, and reading in each cycle.
+PISA also includes measures of general or cross-curricular competencies, such as collaborative problem solving.
+By design, PISA emphasizes functional skills that students have acquired as they near the end of compulsory schooling.
+PISA is coordinated by the Organization for Economic Cooperation and Development (OECD), an intergovernmental organization of industrialized countries, and is conducted in the United States by NCES.
+The next assessment is in 2015.

 News and Highlights